 - Established summer school program at West Allis Central focused on credit recovery and freshman transition.
-Over 340 classes were recovered by students in two summers.

 - Facilitated Next Generation Learning programs in the forms of blended learning using Moodle for Biology; creation of iPad driven classes in Science, Math and English; and creation of Freshmen Academy that created a house approach for 125 freshmen that focused on 21st century learning skills.
 Results showed significant increase in GPA and attendance, with a significant decrease in behavioral referrals.